 Read More: DIE – Audits

 The function of purchasing is to serve the educational program by providing the necessary supplies, equipment, and services.

-The acquisition of supplies, equipment, and services will be centralized in the business office, which functions under the supervision of the Superintendent, and through whose office all purchasing transactions are conducted.
+The acquisition of supplies, equipment, and services will be centralized in the business office,

 Read More: DJ – Purchasing